Dynamic annihilation pathways of magnetic skyrmions: Introduction

 As material dimensions continue to shrink and topological textures approach atomic scales, the discrete nature of solid-state matter can no longer be neglected.
 Most theoretical investigations of topological textures rely on a continuum model of the magnetic exchange interaction~\cite{Kosevich1990,Rohart2016,Buttner2018,Bogdanov2020}.
-However, this approach introduces assumptions that break down at the atomic scale, e.g., a singular magnetisation vector at a Bloch point.
+However, this approach introduces assumptions that break down at the atomic scale, e.g., a singular magnetization vector at a Bloch point.
 One solution to this problem is to employ discrete numerical models such as atomistic spin dynamics (ASD)~\cite{Eriksson2017,Evans2014}.
-Such models provide means to accurately describe Bloch points~\cite{Andreas2014} and skyrmion annihilation~\cite{Bessarab2015,Bessarab2018}.
-However, ASD simulations are constrained to small dimensions due to computational resource limitations.
+Such models provide a means to accurately describe Bloch points~\cite{Andreas2014} and skyrmion annihilation~\cite{Bessarab2015,Bessarab2018}.
+However, ASD simulations are constrained to small system sizes due to computational resource limitations.
 Another solution is to use micromagnetic simulations~\cite{Brown1963b,Vansteenkiste1,Donahue2015,Heil2019,austrup1}.
-While this method models the exchange interaction using a continuum approximation, it is implemented numerically on a spatial grid of discrete cells.
-For this reason, micromagnetic simulations are assumed to be valid for cell dimensions larger than the exchange length and may become unphysical as cell dimensions approach the atomic lattice constant.
+This method models the exchange interaction using a continuum approximation, and therefore is strictly valid only for small wavevectors or large cell sizes.
+However, because the model is implemented numerically on a spatial grid of discrete cells, accurate solutions are typically achieved with small cell dimensions.
+For this reason, micromagnetic simulations are assumed to be valid for cell dimensions smaller than the exchange length but may nevertheless become unphysical as cell dimensions approach the atomic lattice constant.